-1 UNIFORM REAL PROPERTY TRANSFER ON DEATH ACT 2 3 SECTION 1.
+SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Real Property 4 Transfer on Death Act.
-5 SECTION 2.
+This [act] may be cited as the Uniform Real Property Transfer on Death Act.

+SECTION 2.
 DEFINITIONS.
-In this [act]: 6 (1) "Beneficiary" means a person that receives property under a transfer on death deed.
-7 (2) "Designated beneficiary" means a person designated to receive property in a transfer 8 on death deed.
-9 (3) "Joint owner" means an individual who owns property concurrently with one or more 10 other individuals with a right of survivorship.
-The term includes a joint tenant[,][and] [owner of 11 community property with a right of survivorship[,][and tenant by the entirety].
-The term does not 12 include a tenant in common [or owner of community property without a right of survivorship].
-13 (4) "Person" means an individual, corporation, business trust, estate, trust, partnership, 14 limited liability company, association, joint venture, public corporation, government or 15 governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.
-16 (5) "Property" means an interest in real property which is transferable on the death of the 17 owner.
-18 (6) "Transfer on death deed" means a deed authorized under this [act].
-19 (7) "Transferor" means an individual who makes a transfer on death deed.
-20 21 Comment 2223242526 Paragraph (1) defines a beneficiary as a person that receives property under a transfer on death deed.
-This links the definition of "beneficiary" to the definition of a "person."
+In this [act]:

+- (1) "Beneficiary" means a person that receives property under a transfer on death deed. - (2) "Designated beneficiary" means a person designated to receive property in a transfer on death deed. - (3) "Joint owner" means an individual who owns property concurrently with one or more other individuals with a right of survivorship.
+The term includes a joint tenant[,][ and] [owner of community property with a right of survivorship[,][ and tenant by the entirety].
+The term does not include a tenant in common [or owner of community property without a right of survivorship]. - (4) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (5) "Property" means an interest in real property located in this state which is transferable on the death of the owner. - (6) "Transfer on death deed" means a deed authorized under this [act]. - (7) "Transferor" means an individual who makes a transfer on death deed.

+Paragraph (1) defines a beneficiary as a person that receives property under a transfer on death deed.
+This links the definition of a "beneficiary" to the definition of a "person."
 A beneficiary can be any person, including the trustee of a revocable trust.

-262728 Paragraph (2) defines a designated beneficiary as a person designated to receive property in a transfer on death deed.
+Paragraph (2) defines a designated beneficiary as a person designated to receive property in a transfer on death deed.
 This links the definition of a "designated beneficiary" to the definition of a "person."
 A designated beneficiary can be any person, including a revocable trust.